-If you are unable to log in via your Microsoft account, it may be due to one of the following reasons:
+If you are unable to log in via your SSO account, it may be due to one of the following reasons:

-- Microsoft single sign-on has not been enabled for your organization by the Geneious Biologics support team.
+- Single sign-on has not been enabled for your organization (using your provider of choice) by the Geneious Biologics support team.
 Please contact your administrator or the support team if you require this to be enabled.

 - You have not yet activated your Geneious Biologics account.
 This may be either because your account has not yet been created (in which case you should contact your account administrator), or you have not activated your account using the link that was sent to you via email when your account was first created.

-- Your Microsoft account's email address does not match (case insensitively) your Geneious Biologics email address.
-This is the only way we can verify that your Microsoft account has the authority to log in to Geneious Biologics.
+- Your SSO account's email address does not match (case insensitively) your Geneious Biologics email address.
+This is the only way we can verify that your SSO account has the authority to log in to Geneious Biologics.

-- Your Microsoft account administrator may need to explicitly grant you access to the 'Geneious Biologics' application, under 'Enterprise applications' in the Azure AD console.
+- Your SSO account administrator may need to explicitly grant you access to the 'Geneious Biologics' application.

 Enabling SSO for your organization

-Enabling SSO allows you to centralise authentication and leverage any additional security features an SSO provider might provide (such as multi-factor authentication) by using that provider to authenticate with Geneious Biologics.
+Enabling SSO allows you to centralize authentication and leverage any additional security features an SSO provider might provide (such as multi-factor authentication) by using that provider to authenticate with Geneious Biologics.